COPD Journey: Feeling Alone and Lonely

 You might feel that COPD has taken a lot away from you and that your life—as you knew it—is gone.
 So, what can you do about feelings that are getting in the way of you having your best possible life with COPD?
+In this series of blogposts, we look at seven common emotions found in life with COPD.
+We find pathways to help you begin to work through them so you can go forward, confident and empowered.

-Different kinds of loneliness
+Different Kinds of Loneliness

 There are different kinds of loneliness.
 The one we’re going to look at today is what we’ll call Loneliness/Alone-ness.
 This is when you feel alone because you don’t know anybody else with COPD, wondering if you’re the only person who has it.
 You might also feel alone even if there are people around you...it seems they don’t have any idea of what it’s like to live with COPD.